EU Pension Policy

 Between 2018 and 2019, the HLG worked on an independent report providing analysis and policy advice related to the role of supplementary pensions in contributing to adequacy of old age incomes and the development of their market in the Union.
 The 10 meetings chaired by a representative of the Commission at Director level led to the adoption of the Final Report of the HLG on Pensions, published in December 2019.

 The HLG Report identifies the main challenges affecting the concept and design of supplementary pensions and those related to the EU dimension of supplementary pensions.
-Moreover, it assesses their contribution to adequate and sustainable retirement incomes, and their role in relation to sustainable finance.
+Moreover, it assesses their contributions to adequate and sustainable retirement incomes, and their role in relation to sustainable finance.
 The HLG report also provides a set of recommendations addressed to EU institutions, national policy makers, social partners and other stakeholders.

 PensionsEurope promotes good pensions for the people in Europe in all different shapes and forms, including personal pensions.
 Personal pensions are long-term savings products that individuals contribute to on a voluntary basis, complementing social security and workplace pensions.
 Personal pensions can have a role to play in linking long-term savers with long-term investment opportunities, helping to channel savings towards capital markets and benefit investment and growth in the EU.

 As part of its work on the CMU, the European Commission has explored ways to increase choices for retirement savings and build an EU market for personal pensions and decided to introduce the PEPP.
 The pan-European personal pension product (PEPP) is a voluntary personal pension scheme that will possibly complement existing public and occupational pension systems, as well as national personal pension schemes.
 They are regulated through Regulation 2019/1238, also known as the PEPP Regulation, which entered into application in March 2022.
-Although there are still not PEPPs on the market, the first ones are expected to see be introduced soon.
+Although there are still no PEPPs on the market, the first ones are expected to see be introduced soon.

 PensionsEurope has extensively worked and supported this initiative, cooperating throughout the EU legislative procedure with the EU Institutions and EIOPA to defend the interest of our members.